-Yes.
-In order to properly infuse active cannabinoids into a fat or oil prior to making homemade edibles, you need to decarboxylate your cannabis.
-Without proper decarboxylation, you’ll end up leaving a ton of cannabinoids and potency behind during your infusion.
+Yes, in order to properly infuse active cannabinoids into a fat prior to making homemade edibles, you need to first decarboxylate your cannabis.

 How To Decarboxylate: The Basics

-Assuming you have both, follow these four easy steps for flawless decarboxylation.
+Assuming you have both, follow these four easy steps for a near-flawless decarboxylation.
 Be advised that this is a very aromatic process and will make your living space smell like cannabis.

-- Preheat your oven to 230 degrees Fahrenheit.
-Turn your overhead hood fan on (if you have one.)
+- Preheat your oven (or toaster oven) to 250 degrees Fahrenheit.
+Turn your overhead hood fan on if you have one.

 - Line a baking sheet or glass baking dish with parchment paper.
 Lay your cannabis flower out evenly on the parchment paper.
-If you have any larger buds, rip them into small pieces before laying them out evenly on the parchment paper.
+If you have any larger buds, grind or rip them into small pieces before laying them out evenly on the parchment paper.

-- Put your baking sheet or glass dish in your preheated oven for 40 minutes.
+- Put your baking sheet or glass dish in the preheated oven for 40 minutes.

 - After 40 minutes, pull your baking sheet from the oven and let your cannabis flower cool.
 It should be browned and brittle to the touch.

 What’s the Best Decarboxylation Temperature?

-While the above steps called for a temperature of 230F, the best decarboxylation temperature depends on the cannabinoid you’re trying to optimize.
-That optimal decarboxylation temperature is different for CBDa, THCa, and others.
-Take a look at this handy chart below.
+While the above steps called for a temperature of 250F, the best decarboxylation temperature depends on the cannabinoid you’re trying to optimize.
+The optimal decarboxylation temperature is different for different cannabinoids.

 Should You Grind Your Cannabis Before Decarboxylation?

 Grinding your cannabis flower down before decarboxylation doesn’t matter much.
 Assuming you’re using a convection oven for decarboxylation, the difference is going to be marginal.

 Grinding your cannabis does matter for infusion though.
-After you’re done with decarboxylation, you’ll want to grind your cannabis if you plan on infusing it into an oil.
-Doing so will increase your flower’s surface area and optimize your infusion.
+After you’re done with decarboxylation, you’ll want to grind your cannabis down to increase your flower’s surface area and optimize the infusion.

 Yes, You Can Decarboxylate…

-If you’ve just finished up a home grow and have fresh trim, why not turn them into edibles?
+If you’ve just finished up a home grow and have fresh trim, why not turn it into edibles?
 You can decarboxylate fresh trim the same way you would decarboxylate cannabis flower.